Saturday 15th August, 4pm-5pm BST

 Featured image: Ufuoma Essi, All That You Can’t Leave Behind, 2019.

 Club des Femmes x Between Us We Have Everything We Need

-The shorts programme will be available to view free on Vimeo from Friday 14th August 12pm, when the Vimeo player will be embedded here, and Sunday 16th August 12pm BST, as part of CdF x Between Us We Have Everything We Need weekender.
-All films will have close captioning available.
+The shorts programme was available to view for free from Friday 14th August 12pm and Sunday 16th August 12pm BST, as part of CdF x Between Us We Have Everything We Need weekender.

 The film programme includes:

 Dir: Ufuoma Essi | UK | 2019 | 14 mins